 This sailing ship also featured top-gallant sails and, thus, was quite similar to the Brigantine.
 The Brig featured a couple of masts with square sails.
-In fact, several Brig models even had a spanker on its aft mast.
+In fact, several Brig models even had a spanker on their aft mast.

 Used as a war vessel, the Brig had a berthing deck featuring sleeping quarters for marine officials and cabin crew.
-Furthermore, it had carronades, guns, a wood-paneled stove room, sail bin, and storage areas.
+Furthermore, it had carronades, guns, a wood-paneled stove room, a sail bin, and storage areas.

 A small crew can handle different sailing ships, except for the Brig, mainly because of its square-rigged nature.
 Even without tugs, it could be brought into the harbor.
 Furthermore, it could efficiently maneuver even in small areas.

 It had the capability to follow the direction of prevailing winds flawlessly.
-That’s why aside from being a war vessel, it was later on used for ferrying large volumes of cargo on the open seas.
+That’s why aside from being a war vessel, it was later used for ferrying large volumes of cargo on the open seas.

 The Hulk was a ship incapable of going to sea.
-It was named since its rigging, or internal equipment was removed, but its buoyant qualities were retained.
+It was named since its rigging or internal equipment was removed, but its buoyant qualities were retained.

 Hulks had a variety of interesting uses, which included housing, gambling sites, and prisons.
 In the past, they also utilize the Hulk as salvage pontoons, cargo storage, or even a naval training area.